Who is CHFA?

 The natural health product (NHP) industry and the organic sector collectively contribute $9 billion to the Canadian economy each year, while positively supporting Canada’s health care system.
 With approximately 2,800 health food stores and over 10,000 businesses directly involved in the sector, our sector provides jobs and opportunities for small and medium-sized businesses across the country.
 The products made and sold by these Canadian businesses are in demand in Canada and beyond because of the quality of our products and the strength of our world-class regulatory system.

-These changes will drastically affect the NHP sector and will result in an unnecessary economic burden on every business in the NHP industry, without resulting in any real change for the consumer.
-This will directly affect our industry’s ability to produce the products that 73 percent of Canadians have come to rely upon.
+These changes will drastically affect the NHP sector resulting in an unnecessary economic burden on every business in the NHP industry, without resulting in any meaningful change for the consumer.
+This will directly affect our industry’s ability to produce the products that Canadians have come to rely upon.

 As a non-intoxicating and natural substance with therapeutic properties, CHFA has advocated for the government to permit CBD as an ingredient in NHPs since cannabis was legalized in 2018.
 CBD is the part of cannabis that does not get you “high”, and is associated with a number of therapeutic benefits, such as improved sleep, stress relief and acute pain reduction.
 When sourced from cannabis or hemp, and when used to support consumer health, CBD health products belong under Canada’s established Natural Health Products Framework.